When Janah and Daphne speak telepathically, which they call mentaling, the conversations are in italics.

 He turns to Janah, “Please prepare.”

 With that, Master Sung stands, a tilt of his head, whisper of a smile he goes out and across the courtyard.
 Janah envelopes me.
 There is no need for words.
 We are crossing into a different phase.
 Janah explained this to me years earlier, before we physically met.
-She didn’t we would live in a Shaolin monastery, she knew her other would become a unique martial artist.
+She didn’t know we would live in a Shaolin monastery, she knew her other would become a unique martial artist.
 She sensed in her youth there would be a purpose.
 She didn’t question why, there was no need to know.
 Now, she knows.
 Soon other tasks will begin.
 My priesthood, leaving the temple, will be the beginning of a new phase, new blessings and many challenges decidedly less peaceful.

 Master Sung, by telling me it is time, means I test for the priesthood, then leave the temple for three years in the world.
 The dilemma of the masters only temporary.
 They hesitated to recommend one for ordination with less than seven years of instruction.
 It is normally, at a minimum, a twelve to fifteen year process.
 Janah said I had confounded Master Kim, now the Shaolin, vaulted the rigorous demands and more.
 The illusion that I am too young disappeared when Master Sung, listening to the discussion, finally spoke, “Are we to hold Disciple Sylk because we did not learn as quickly as she?”